marcusgia2505/classEx_doc/docs/Elements.rst

 	This determines whether input is mandatory.
 In this case, participants cannot proceed without entering a value.

 output only
 	This means that the field is read-only.
-Still, the value of the field is stored as normal variable.
-It can e.g. be used to provide :ref:`Programming:Live feedback on input` with javascript.
+Still, the value of the field is stored as a normal variable.
+It can, e.g. be used to provide :ref:`Programming:Live feedback on input` with JavaScript.

 Buttons, simple list and drop list (single choice)